Zersetzung: Public awareness and legal aspects

-Unless they had been detained for at least 180 days, survivors of Zersetzung operations, in accordance with §17a of a 1990 rehabilitation act (the Strafrechtlichen Rehabilitierungsgesetzes, or StrRehaG), are not eligible for financial compensation.
+Unless they had been detained for at least 180 days, survivors of Zersetzung operations, in accordance with §17a of a 1990 rehabilitation act (the Strafrechtliches Rehabilitierungsgesetz, or StrRehaG), are not eligible for financial compensation.
 Cases of provable, systematically effected targeting by the Stasi, and resulting in employment-related losses and/or health damage, can be pursued under a law covering settlement of torts (Unrechtsbereinigungsgesetz, or 2.
 SED-UnBerG) as claims either for occupational rehabilitation or rehabilitation under administrative law.

 These overturn certain administrative provisions of GDR institutions and affirm their unconstitutionality.
 This is a condition for the social equalisation payments specified in the Bundesversorgungsgesetz (the war victims relief act of 1950).
 Equalisation payments of pension damages and for loss of earnings can also be applied for in cases where victimisation continued for at least three years, and where claimants can prove need.

-The above examples of seeking justice have, however, been hindered by various difficulties victims have experienced, both in providing proof of the Stasi's encroachment into the areas of health, personal assets, education and employment, and in receiving official acknowledgement that the Stasi was responsible for personal damages (including psychological injury) as a direct result of Zersetzung operations.
+The above examples of seeking justice have been hindered by difficulties victims have experienced, both in providing proof of the Stasi's encroachment into the areas of health, personal assets, education and employment, and in receiving official acknowledgement that the Stasi was responsible for personal damages, including psychological injury, as a direct result of Zersetzung operations.